 If Seq query performance is lagging, this page will help you track down the issue or collect the information our Support Team will need to help you out.

+Increasing system memory, available CPUs and IO bandwidth all contribute to Seq's performance.
 Check the System Requirements documentation for some rule-of-thumb pointers to appropriate hardware sizing.

 We highly recommend provisioning SSD storage for production Seq servers expected to handle any significant load.